RomainCapo/ProjectP1/README.md

 # ProjectP1

-Resolution of a Tic-tac-toe, a Draughts game or a maze drawn on paper with a camera in C#.
+Resolution of Tic-tac-toe, Draughts game or a maze drawn on paper with a camera in C#.

 ## Context